-The need for connection and community is ingrained in humans down to the deepest level.
+The need for human connection and community is ingrained in humans down to the deepest level.
 We see this throughout history with the dependence on one another to survive external threats and difficult environments.
-With a strong support system, people can overcome challenges more easily and maintain wellbeing.
+With a strong support system and strong organizational culture, people can overcome challenges more easily and maintain well-being.
 Even though we are no longer hunters and gatherers, we are still social beings.
 Although it may look different today, the fundamentals are the same, humans need each other to survive.

 However, we are living in such a time of disconnect and many of us are struggling to satisfy our need for connection and are actively seeing the effects of it.
 The use of modern technology has been revolutionary in our ability to remain connected with family and friends that we do not see in person so online relationships feel like they should be satisfactory, but it’s just not the same.
 While it is a great tool it cannot replace our means of connection.
 An article published by the Atlantic shared the same sentiment by saying that “while remote technologies might be a necessary substitute for in-person work during the pandemic, they are inadequate to meet our human need for contact”.

-Now more than ever, we must be intentional and put some creativity into how we stay connected and take care of ourselves.
+Now more than ever, we must be intentional and put some creativity into how to improve our human connection and take care of ourselves.
 We want to be mindful of the safety of ourselves and others but let’s talk about ways we can improve connection during the pandemic to help improve our health.

 1. Get outside

-Consider going for a walk with a friend or taking a lunch break in the park.
+Consider going for a walk with a friend or coworker.
+Or take a lunch break in the park.
 Look for other people who may also be looking for an opportunity to get outside.
+Spending quality time with those you work with is a great way to improve organizational culture.
 You may know someone personally or you could connect with people through platforms like LinkedIn or Facebook.
 This promotes physical activity which is helpful to your health, and it also provides a safe opportunity for human connection.

 2. Send someone a handwritten note or a care package